 These Jilfan horses are unusual.
 You have to meet them to fully appreciate just how much.
 They are conscious beings, intelligent, thoughtful, caring.
 Their empathy is very strong.

 East West welcomes visitors - you may come meet them for yourself and experience their unique empathy.
 Whether you are able to travel to East West and meet them in person, or must participate from a distance, you can be part of their journey, part of the circle of life and new births and the return of a precious bloodline.

 We welcome partners in the preservation project.

 Pregnancy lasts eleven months.
 A young horse must mature for several years before being bred.
 This will be long process, saving this bloodline.
 It will take a village to complete the task.
-You can be part of the Jilfan Sitam village.
+You can be part of the Jilfan Sitam village, a Horse Hero.
 You can watch the mares bloom, foals be born, help with the naming, and follow their growth to adults.

 We get one chance to save this bloodline

 Once they are gone, they can never be replaced or duplicated.

 All funds raised will be spent only on the care and preservation of these five horses and their offspring, including land and facilities.

 Funds will be spent mainly in Gardners, Pennsylvania, USA and nearby town in Pennsylvania, Deleware, Virginia and Maryland.
 Some out-of-state or international spending will be necessary for the breeding program, exhibition, for purchases such as stallion services, genetic testing, and feeds, supplements and other supplies.
 Funds are also being raised to secure land and improve facilities.